ibm-mas/ansible-devops/ibm/mas_devops/roles/ocp_deprovision/README.md

 The following variables are only used when `cluster_type = ipi` and `ipi_platform = gcp`.

 ### gcp_service_account_file
 GCP service account file path.
-Make the service account has permissions to create instances.
+Make sure the service account has permissions to create instances.

 - **Required** when `cluster_type = ipi` and `ipi_platform = gcp`
 - Environment Variable: `GOOGLE_APPLICATION_CREDENTIALS`